vidaxl-com/cowlog/packages/unlimited-curry/README.md

 # Motivation
-I wanted to have a small unlimited currying solution for functional programming techniques so that I can develop domain-specific languages easily and keep its application close to the code, and use it different kind of tasks.
+I wanted to have a small unlimited currying solution for functional programming techniques so that I can develop domain-specific languages easily and keep its application close to the code, Moreover, use it for different kind of tasks.
 I started educating myself to LISP and tying to transpiring back to my daily work life some practical concept, using data as code and creating small domain specific languages, this is an attempt for that.